Ethernet First Mile Facts

-If you think that leased lines seem confusing, then just wait until you hear about Ethernet in the first mile (or ‘EFM’ for short).
-You’re in for a real treat!
-We’ve heard people say that EFM is the most complex product for businesses wanting to improve their internet connectivity, but we think that’s a load of horse hooey, to be honest.
-In fact, we think that people make EFM seem more complicated than it really is.
+If you think that leased lines seem confusing, then just wait until you hear about Ethernet in the first mile (EFM).
+You’re in for a real treat.
+We’ve heard people say that Ethernet First Mile is the most complex product for businesses wanting to improve their internet connectivity, but we think that isn’t true, to be honest.
+In fact, we think that people make them seem more complicated than it really is.

-If you want to see just how much confusion there is about EFM, then just do a quick Google search.
-We guarantee you’ll find all sorts of false information out there, like the provider who says that EFM provides an ‘unparalleled level of connection’ (naming no names, of course!).
-Now don’t get us wrong, EFM is a fantastic option for businesses, but it’s certainly not ‘top-of- the-range’ that honour goes to leased lines.
+If you want to see just how much confusion there is about EFM, then just do a quick Google search in real-time.
+We guarantee you’ll find all sorts of false information out there, like the provider who says that EFM provides an ‘unparalleled level of connection’ (naming no names, of course).
+Now don’t get us wrong, it is a fantastic option for businesses, but it’s certainly not ‘top-of-the-range’ that honour goes to leased lines.

 EFM is Private & Uncontended

-If you’re fed up of your business broadband becoming spotty and slowing down to a snail’s pace at 9am every morning when everyone starts up for the day, you’ll be pleased to hear that EFM is private and uncontended.
+If you’re fed up of your business broadband becoming unreliable and slowing down to a snail’s pace at 9 am every morning when everyone starts up for the day, you’ll be pleased to hear that EFM is private and uncontended.
 The copper pairs that carry your bandwidth between the exchange and your office are used for that purpose only, and for your business only.
-This means that you’re not having to fight it out with telephone data and the bloke working for the company next door who’s streaming the football!
+This means that you’re not having to contend getting internet access with next door who using more of the bandwidth whilst surfing the web.

-It sure is!
-And not only is EFM speedy, but it also promises a symmetrical service, just like a leased line.
+EFM offers symmetrical service, just like a leased line, meaning the upload speed is the same as the download speed.
 If you haven’t heard about symmetry in terms of business internet, then listen up.
 Have you heard that upload speeds are becoming more and more important?
-Well, they are, and that’s because businesses are using more technologies that eat up those upload speeds, like when you’re using video chat.
-Whether you choose a 2 Mbps or 20 Mbps EFM connection, you’re guaranteed that speed both ways!
+Well, they are, and that’s because businesses are using more technologies that consume those upload speeds, for example when you’re using video chat.
+Whether you choose a 2 Mbps or 20 Mbps EFM connection, you’re guaranteed that speed both ways.

 EFM is Cheaper than a Leased Line